else-when/time/_site/README.md

-time
+Time
 ====

-In search of personalized time: LACMA Art + Tech Lab
+In search of personalized time: LACMA Art + Tech Lab.